Champion

 fashion a workable home from pinewood pallets,

-live above the donkey in the barn
+live above donkeys farting in the barn

 with straw enough to keep both warm